Discover Accounting by State

 Though each state has their own rules, the Uniform Accountancy Act streamlines the process so that it doesn’t vary too greatly depending on where you live.
 This bill was jointly created in 1984 by NASBA and the American Institution of Certified Public Accountants (AICPA) to reduce discrepancies in what states need.

 In every state, CPA candidates must first complete the three E’s to qualify for licensure: education, examination, and experience.
 Each prospective CPA must complete at least 150 semester hours of college or university credits as students, pass the Uniform CPA test, and gain at least one year of verifiable accounting work experience prior to licensure to build their skills.

 However, the policy varies from state to state when it comes to the individual specifications that must be met in each stage of eligibility.
 Credit distribution, required courses, years of higher education necessary, and pre-exam study requirements may change depending on which state you’re seeking licensure in, as can the necessary experience hours and nature of work.
 Many states also require completion of an approved ethics class prior to licensure.

-Before you can apply for your CPA license, you’ll also need to meet a predetermined number of verifiable experience hours.
+Before you can apply for your CPA license, you’ll also need to meet a predetermined number of verifiable supervised hours performing specific accounting tasks.
 This generally needs to take place over at least one year, accumulating a number of hours that vary based on your state (often somewhere between 1200 and 1800).

 Relevant experience must take place in a public or private practice, or a government, academic, or industry setting.
 You’ll need to be supervised, likely by a licensed CPA.
 Check with your state’s Accountancy Board for help finding information on experience needed if you want to receive your license.